 Current exclusions amongst others include:

-production of & trade in tobacco
+production of & trade in tobacco and cannabis

 distilled alcoholic beverages and related products